Do...

 Eat healthy and practice good hygiene

 You should always wash your hands with soap and warm water prior before and after you touch your catheter or your drainage bag.
-In order to further improve your quality of life while using a catheter, you should also follow a healthy diet and drink plenty of water in order to avoid a urinary blockage.
+In order to further improve your quality of life while using a catheter, you should also follow a healthy diet and drink plenty of water in order to avoid a urinary blockage and keep a healthy urinary tract.
 Getting enough fiber is important to ensure healthy bowel movement, as constipation can prevent urine flow.
 In addition, make sure your drain tube does not touch the container into which the urine is being poured.
 If you find you're having trouble, there are many types of leg bag extension tubing or catheter plugs and caps that allow for easy one-handed drainage.

 -